 KS: Everyone needs an editor.
 Everyone.
 So I would recommend always having a second or even a third pair of eyes proofread a piece of copy and by all means, print it out for people to review it.

 When you do make an error and it’s published, how do correct it?

 KS: In the Internet age, correcting something is easy and quick.
 Obviously it’s much harder in

 Are there any tips you could share to aspiring copy editors out there?

 KS: That would be best answered by professional copy editors but it’s good to at least be familiar with AP style.

-Thanks to Sally and Kathy for their contributions.
+Thanks to Kathy for their contributions.
 Remember – always, always, always have a second pair of eyes review your work before having it post.

 It’s been a long 17 months since we’ve seen our friends at Sterling Cooper Draper Pryce.
 We’re back in 1966 and SCDP is still trying to nail new business they desperately need.
 As we found out at the end of season four, Don has convinced Heinz to give them small piece of their business – the beans division – with the hopes of bringing attention to this often overlooked sub-brand (behind Ketchup).
 Thus, we find Peggy in the pitch room trying to sell in their first campaign idea to the client.

 In the creative presentation, Peggy presents the team’s best campaign idea for the beans – a Bean Ballet.
 The client is not immediately thrilled (as Peggy expected), instead asking for something more conservative.
 Don joins the room and Peggy expects him to come to her rescue as her so often does when clients aren’t buying more provocative ideas.
 Surprisingly, Don simply agrees to come back to the client with something different and more in line with his desires.
 Peggy leaves feeling deflated from rejection, but that’s because she wasn’t working with the client’s vision.